terra-campaigns/unsettled/directory/Wyrmbark/Artea.md

 {% comment %}
 `=map(this.images, (x) => "![im|200](" + x + ")")`
 {% endcomment %}

+> Adopted by the Hairy Druids of the Big Ford.

 An odd birthmark, a strange smell: somehow, the touch of elsewhere still lingers.
 Wherever you are, you have trouble fitting in.